The mentored research experience is a key component of the Postdoctoral Master's Degree Program in clinical and translational science.

 |Enrollment in CTSC 5010: Clinical Research Proposal Development

 - The proposal.
 Research proposals are approved by the CCaTS Postdoctoral Programs Executive Committee and Mayo Clinic Graduate School of Biomedical Sciences.
 Follow the Research Proposal Guidelines (PDF) and construct your specific aims in a way that clearly defines the two or three publications resulting from the proposal.

 - Current curricula vitae for you and your mentor.

 Thesis Advisory Committee (TAC) form.
-Complete the Master's Thesis Advisory Committee form (PDF).
+Complete the Proposed Master Thesis Advisory Committee form (PDF).
 All TAC members are expected to provide scientific peer review and approve your proposal prior to submission.
 After your TAC has been approved by the CCaTS Postdoctoral Programs Executive Committee, the program staff will send you a link to the TAC e-form.

 Read more about the Thesis Advisory Committee.

 Verification statement from your department or division.
 This statement must document that peer review of the proposal has taken place and that the proposed work is scientifically sound and clinically meaningful.
 The minute excerpt from your department or division research committee or minute excerpt used for submission to the Mayo Clinic Institutional Review Board (IRB) may be used.

 Note: If your project is deemed nontherapeutic and minimal risk (for example, a retrospective chart review), the IRB does not require divisional review and the CCaTS Minimal Risk Study form is used in lieu of department or division verification.

 If the proposal is part of a larger project, submit the abstract and documentation of scientific peer review of the larger project (that is, the minute excerpt from the appropriate research committee or funding agency).